 That’s all it took to destroy Chase’s life, and now, he was forced to fight his way back in this contemporary romance by New York Times bestselling author R.L.
 Mathewson.

 Was it wrong to hate your patient?
 Probably.
-This was just supposed to be another job for Sloane, but somewhere along the line everything changed and she found herself risking everything for the one man that could destroy her.
+This was just supposed to be another job for Sloane, but somewhere along the line, everything changed, and she found herself risking everything for the one man that could break her heart.

-In the blink of an eye, Chase’s entire world was destroyed, taking away everything that he loved and leaving him struggling to go on.
-He hates who he’s become, hates the memories that keep him up at night, and hates knowing that the life that should have been his was gone forever.
+In the blink of an eye, Chase’s entire world was destroyed, taking away everything that he loved and leaving him struggling to find the will to go on.
+He hates who he’s become, hates the memories that keep him up at night, and he hates knowing that the life that should have been his was gone forever.
 The only thing that gives him hope is the one woman that he could never have.

 Because he would never survive losing her.

 Available at Amazon for $2.99 and Kindle Unlimited

 “You know what I’m in the mood to do?” the epitome of evil asked while Sloane sat there, glaring at the man whose wheelchair she wanted to shove in front of an oncoming train.

 “No, no, I don’t,” Sloane said evenly as she slowly sipped from her water bottle, seriously contemplating suggesting a ride to the train station to work out some of the uncontrollable rage leftover from her time spent in the linen closet.

 Smiling, Chase reached over and plucked the bottle of water out of her hand and took a sip.
 “I could really go for a walk, couldn’t you?” he suggested, sighing long and loud as she shifted her glare from him to the kitchen window that she could barely see out of thanks to all that rain beating against the glass.